nwam/fradio-server/README.md

 ## Fradio-Server
 This repository contains Fradio's server, which runs on Flask and a MySQL database.
 In order to make Fradio globally available, the server is currently deployed on an AWS EC2 instance.

+## Fradio-Client
+Fradio has an Android client which is located in a [different repository](https://github.com/tetchel/fradio-client).